yannisl/phd/docs/phd-lowersections.md

 ###The `phd` LaTeX2e package

-The `phd` latex package and the class with the same name provide convenient methods to create new styles for books, reports and articles.
+The `phd-lowersections` latex package forms part of the `phd` bundle of packages and the class with the same name which provide convenient methods to create new styles for books, reports and articles.
 It also loads the most commonly used packages and resolves conflicts.

-This work consists of the file  `phd.dtx`, and the derived files   `phd.ins`,  `phd.pdf`, and `phd.sty`.
+This work consists of the file  `phd-lowersections.dtx`, `phd-specials.dtx`, and the derived files   `phd-lowersections.ins`,  `phd-lowersections.pdf`, and `phd-lowersections.sty`.

 ###Installation

 run
            phd-lua.bat on windows
            pdflatex phd.dtx
            makeindex -s gind.ist -g phd